 The following benefits are extended to non-citizens who join the U.S. military:

-Family Members of U.S. Military Service Members
+Immigration Benefits for Family Members of U.S. Military Service Members

 The following adjustment-of-status benefits are available to family members of U.S. military service members: